 about the pi

-I’m an Assistant Professor in the Department of Physics and Astronomy at Amherst College.
+I’m an Associate Professor in the Department of Physics and Astronomy at Amherst College.
 I’m passionate about understanding how planets form, how students learn math, and how to create a research climate in which all students thrive.

 My primary scientific interest is in understanding how, when, and where planets are formed.
 The "birds and the bees" of exoplanets, as it were.
 To study this problem, I use big telescopes to take very high resolution images of young star systems and hunt for direct and indirect signs that planets are being born there.